 Why do horses roll after getting a bath?

 Horses often roll after getting a bath for a variety of reasons.
-Primarily, it's a way for them to dry themselves, similar to how a dog might shake off water.
+Primarily, it’s a way for them to dry themselves, especially when they feel uncomfortable being wet.
 The act of rolling helps to wick away moisture from their skin and fur.